scala/scala3/docs/_spec/06-expressions.md

 which does not appear as the function part of a type application is converted to a type instance of ´T´ by determining with [local type inference](#local-type-inference) instance types `´T_1, ..., T_n´` for the type variables `´a_1, ..., a_n´` and implicitly embedding ´e´ in the [type application](#type-applications) `´e´[´T_1, ..., T_n´]`.

-###### Numeric Widening
-If ´e´ has a primitive number type which [weakly conforms](03-types.html#weak-conformance) to the expected type, it is widened to the expected type using one of the numeric conversion methods `toShort`, `toChar`, `toInt`, `toLong`, `toFloat`, `toDouble` defined [in the standard library](12-the-scala-standard-library.html#numeric-value-types).

-Since conversions from `Int` to `Float` and from `Long` to `Float` or `Double` may incur a loss of precision, those implicit conversions are deprecated.
-The conversion is permitted for literals if the original value can be recovered, that is, if conversion back to the original type produces the original value.

-###### Numeric Literal Narrowing
+###### Numeric Literal Conversion
-If the expected type is `Byte`, `Short` or `Char`, and the expression ´e´ is an integer literal fitting in the range of that type, it is converted to the same literal in that type.
+If the expected type is `Byte`, `Short`, `Long` or `Char`, and the expression ´e´ is an `Int` literal fitting in the range of that type, it is converted to the same literal in that type.

+Likewise, if the expected type is `Float` or `Double`, and the expression ´e´ is a numeric literal (of any type) fitting in the range of that type, it is converted to the same literal in that type.

 ###### Value Discarding
 If ´e´ has some value type and the expected type is `Unit`, ´e´ is converted to the expected type by embedding it in the term `{ ´e´; () }`.